LouiIII3/Bit_Music_Project/README.md

   - The reason for implementing tokens:
 Token-based registration is utilized to enhance authentication and security, facilitate stateless architecture, separate infrastructure components, improve user experience, and enable consistent authentication across applications.

 1-2.
-Direct Implementation of Login and Sign-up Functionality
+Implementing direct login and sign-up functionality in Version 1.
    - The reason for directly implementing the login and sign-up functionalities:
    I opted to implement the login and sign-up functionalities directly, without relying on frameworks like Spring Security, to deepen my understanding of the underlying concepts and operational principles.